PongponZ/React-lesson-shop/README.md

-# This is my project lerned from udemey react and redux
+# This is my project lerned from udemey react and redux course

 ```sh
 link https://mshop-live.herokuapp.com